ycwu1997/CodeBrain/README.md

 ![](assets/poster.png)

-This repository is for our paper: "[Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code](https://arxiv.org/pdf/2501.18328)".
-This work aims to generate pseudo full-stack brain MRI scans from any incomplete ones.
+This repository is for our paper: "[Virtual Full-stack Scanning of Brain MRI via Imputing Any Quantised Code](https://arxiv.org/pdf/2501.18328)", the video introduction can be found at [YouTube](https://www.youtube.com/watch?v=oHKOVApCouk&t=3s) platform.

+This work aims to generate virtual full-stack brain MRI scans from any incomplete input.
+Here, the complete brain MRI modality set can be represented as region-level quantised codes, so that diverse "Any-to-Any" imputation tasks can be transformed from pixel-level synthesis into a unified latent code prediction.

 ### Requirements
 All experiments in our paper were conducted on eight NVIDIA GeForce 4090 GPUs.
 This repository is based on PyTorch 2.9.1+cu128 and Python 3.12.12.
 We further validate this repository via a single NVIDIA GeForce 5090 GPU.
 The performance is slightly higher than the reported ones.
 Check ./CodeBrain/models/ for more details.